tvheadend/tvheadend/docs/class/access_entry.md

 Tvheadend includes functionality that allows you to regain access to your Tvheadend instance in case of emergency or if you find yourself locked out, this is known as a superuser account.
-On some systems you might been asked to enter a superuser username and password during installation.
+On some systems you may been asked to enter a superuser username and password during installation.

 To create a superuser account you must have access to your Tvheadend